rrbn/TestArchiveCreator/README.md

 1. Put the content of the plugin directory in a subdirectory under your ILIAS main directory:
 `Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/TestArchiveCreator`
-2. Move to the plugin directory and call `composer install --no-dev`.
-You should do this after each update.
-3. Move to the base directory of your ILIAS and run `composer du` to reload the current plugin version
+2. Move to the base directory of your ILIAS and run `composer du` to reload the current plugin version
-4. Open Administration > Extending ILIAS > Plugins
+3. Open Administration > Extending ILIAS > Plugins
-5. Install and activate the plugin
+4. Install and activate the plugin
-6. Open the plugin configuration
+5. Open the plugin configuration
-7. Edit the plugin configuration and enter at least the server paths of the chosen renderer.
+6. Edit the plugin configuration and enter at least the server paths of the chosen renderer.

 ## Usage